gaus-fleet-lab/reference-c-lib/README.md

 ## Compile time flags
 - `GAUS_USE_RAWLOG`: Define in order to disable use of syslog and default to raw `printf()` logging.
+- `GAUS_NO_CA_CHECK`: Define in order to disable certificate checking.
+This is NOT recommended for production environments.